A gamechanging electric van with 200 mile range and plenty of payload

 - Charging still takes time

-Suddenly, there is an electric van that could properly suit the daily use of a whole range of businesses and operators.
+This is an electric van that could properly suit the daily use of a whole range of businesses and operators.
 That’s what we mean by gamechanger.

 Plenty of choice

-Understanding that one-size doesn’t fit all when comes to business, Vauxhall is selling more than just one version of the Vivaro-e.
+Understanding that one-size doesn’t fit all when it comes to business, Vauxhall is selling more than just one version of the Vivaro-e.

 There’s a choice of two battery pack sizes – 50kWh and 75kWh (kilowatt hour being the standard measure of electric vehicle battery capacity) – and like the regular Vauxhall Vivaro, the Vivaro-e comes in standard L1 and longer L2 bodysizes and two trim levels.
 Standard and double cab versions are also available.